 - 7.1 Centres must not vary the timetable if a timetabled examination clashes with any of the following:

-- a) work experience;
+- a. work experience;

-- b) a school function or closure;
+- b. a school function or closure;

-- c) a field trip;
+- c. a field trip;

-- d) sporting events below international level;
+- d. sporting events below international level;

-- e) holidays and weddings;
+- e. holidays and weddings;

-- f) a candidate's personal arrangements;
+- f. a candidate's personal arrangements;

-- g) a clash between papers of different awarding bodies or specifications in the same subject at the same qualification level.
+- g. school transport arrangements.

+Candidates must not be entered for the same subject at the same qualification level with more than one awarding body in the same series.
+Please see paragraph 5.6(g) of the JCQ document General Regulations for Approved Centres.

 - 7.2 In exceptional circumstances, where the size of the cohort means that it is not possible for all candidates to sit the examination(s) at the same time, the centre may split the cohort into two groups.
-One group of candidates will sit the examination earlier than or later than the awarding body's published starting time.

-The security of the examination(s) must always be maintained.
-Candidates must always be supervised in line with paragraph 7.5.
-There is no need to complete any paperwork and prior permission from an awarding body is not required.

-7.3 If candidates are taking two or more examinations in a session and the total time is three hours or less, the centre may decide the order within the timetabled session in which to conduct the examinations.

-Candidates may also be given a supervised break of no more than twenty minutes between papers within a session.
-This must be conducted within the examination room, under formal examination conditions at all times.
-This means that candidates cannot use this time to revise
+One group of candidates will sit the examination earlier than or later than the awarding body's published starting time. - 7.3 The security of the examination(s) must always be maintained.
+Candidates must always be supervised in line with paragraph 7.8.
+There is no need to complete any paperwork and prior permission from an awarding body is not required. - 7.4 If candidates are taking two or more examinations in a session and the total time is three hours or less, the centre may decide the order of the examinations within the timetabled session. - 7.5 Candidates may also be given a supervised break of no more than twenty minutes between papers within a session.
+This must be conducted within the examination room, under formal examination conditions at all times\.
+This means that candidates cannot use this time to revise.

-For candidates with approved supervised rest breaks, the rest break may be conducted outside of the examination room, with the candidate being supervised at all times[†].
+\For candidates with approved supervised rest breaks, the rest break may be conducted outside of the examination room, with the candidate being supervised at all times†.

-[†]Where reference is made to supervised rest breaks, this is a supervised rest break as defined in section 5.1 of the JCQ publication Access Arrangements and Reasonable Adjustments.
+†Where reference is made to supervised rest breaks, this is a supervised rest break as defined in section 5.1 of the JCQ document Access Arrangements and Reasonable Adjustments.

-7.4 If candidates are taking two or more examinations timetabled for the same session and the total time is more than three hours including approved extra time allowances and/or supervised rest breaks†, the centre may conduct one examination in a later or earlier session within the same day.
+If candidates are taking two or more examinations timetabled for the same session and the total time is more than three hours including approved extra time allowances and/or supervised rest breaks†, the centre may conduct one examination in a later or earlier session within the same day.
 There is no need to complete any paperwork for this.
 Prior permission from an awarding body is not required.
 The centre may determine the examination which is to be conducted in a later or earlier session within the same day.

-[†]Where reference is made to supervised rest breaks, this is a supervised rest break as defined in section 5.1 of the JCQ publication Access Arrangements and Reasonable Adjustments.
+†Where reference is made to supervised rest breaks, this is a supervised rest break as defined in section 5.1 of the JCQ document Access Arrangements and Reasonable Adjustments.

-If the centre does this, the security of the examination must still be maintained.
-Candidates must be supervised in line with the requirements in points a) to d) below and in paragraph 7.5:

-a) candidates who take an examination earlier than the awarding body's published starting time must be kept under centre supervision (which the centre must arrange) until one hour after the published starting time for that examination.
-Question papers used by those candidates must be kept in the centre's secure storage facility until one hour after the awarding body's published starting time for that examination:
+- 7.7 If the centre does this, the security of the examination must still be maintained.
+Candidates must be supervised in line with the requirements in points a) to d) below and in paragraph 7.8: - a. candidates who take an examination earlier than the awarding body's published starting time must be kept under centre supervision (which the centre must arrange) until one hour after the published starting time for that examination.
+Question papers used by those candidates must be kept in the centre's secure storage facility until the awarding body's published finishing time of the examination.